alexandonian/ganocracy/gan_training/README.md

 ### Starting the Jupyter Notebook

-**Locally:** You can start a jupyter notebook from this directory (`gan_training`) with the following:
+**Locally:** You can start the tutorial notebook from the repository (`ganocracy`) you cloned or downloaded via:

 ```
+cd gan_training
 jupyter notebook
 ```
-A browser window shoud automatically open.
+A browser window should automatically open.

 **Remotely with SSH Port-Forwarding:** If you are fortunate to have access to a headless remote server, ideally with several GPUs, it is possible to run the notebook on the server and still view it locally on your personal machine via ssh port-forwarding.
 Feel free to read more about ssh port-forwarding on your own, but it's not necessary for this tutorial.

- Using port forwarding to view juypter notebooks on a remote server requires two steps:
+ Using port forwarding to view Juypter notebooks on a remote server requires two steps:

 1. **On the REMOTE machine**: Start the jupyter notebook as normal.
 You may need to include the `--no-browser` option:
     ```